Delray Beach, Florida: Downtown location

 In earlier years, downtown Delray was centered along Atlantic Avenue as far west as Swinton Avenue and as far east as the intracoastal waterway.
 Downtown has since expanded.
 By 2010, downtown extended west to I-95 and east as the Atlantic Ocean; The north–south boundaries extend roughly two blocks north and south of Atlantic Avenue.

 Climate

-Delray Beach has a tropical climate, more specifically a tropical trade-wind rainforest climate (Köppen climate classification Af), as its driest month (February) averages 64.8mm of precipitation, meeting the minimum standard of 60mm in the driest month needed to qualify for that designation.
+Delray Beach has a tropical climate, more specifically a tropical trade-wind rainforest climate (Köppen Af), as its driest month (February) averages 2.55 in of rainfall, meeting the minimum standard of 60 mm in the driest month needed to qualify for that designation.